chrrasmussen/Idris2-Erlang/README.md

 ## Community

-The [Idris website](https://www.idris-lang.org) contains links to where you can find the Idris community.
+The [Idris website](https://www.idris-lang.org) contains links to locations where you can find the Idris community.

 ## License